dn-m/Plan/MusicalModel.md

 }
 ```

 > This is, of course, getting pretty verbose.
+>
-However, the composer-user would not be writing this code directly, but instead of through a higher-efficiency language.
+> However, the composer-user would not be writing this code directly, instead through a higher-efficiency language.

 ### Rhythm trees